themanthan9/themanthan9/README.md

 - 🌱 I’m currently learning **Angular JS**

-- 👯 I’m looking to collaborate on [Micrasol LLP](https://www.micrasolution.com/)
+- 👯 I’m looking to collaborate on [Lifelipi Code](https://www.lifelipi.com/)

 - 👨‍💻 All of my projects are available at [lifelipi.com](lifelipi.com)